endless-sky/endless-sky/docs/CONTRIBUTING.md

 * During the development of an unstable release, any type of pull request is up for merging.
 Unstable releases are typically developed over the course of three to four months and with odd version numbers (e.g. v0.10.1).
 * During the development of a stable release, we typically only accept bug fixes and minor content tweaks.
 Stable releases are typically developed over the course of two to six weeks and with even version numbers (e.g. v0.10.2).

 If you have opened a new feature pull request during a stable release development cycle, it is unlikely to be merged until the stable release is finished.
-Similarly, if you open a large pull request toward the end of an unstable release, it will likely have to wait until the next unstable release development cycle has begun before it has a chance to be merged.
+Similarly, if you open a large pull request toward the end of an unstable release, it will likely have to wait until the next unstable release development cycle has begun before people will begin reviewing it and it has a chance to be merged.
+This is because the time it would take to appropriately review the pull request is longer than the time until the next release, and Developers and Reviewers are often focused closely on a priority list determined in advance closer to the release date.
-Additionally, towards the end of an unstable release, Developers and Reviewers are often focused closely on a priority list determined in advance.
-A large pull request opened towards the end of an unstable release may not be reviewed at all until after the start of the next unstable release period.
-In this scenario your large PR may not receive much attention for upwards of eight weeks after opening.
-Please understand that this may be unavoidable, and does not mean that the PR is valued less than anything else during that time.
-Please be especially patient if you find yourself in this unfortunate circumstance.